gargoyal/269S14/README.md

 # 269S14
-GitHub Repository for CIS 269
+Welcome to the GitHub Repository for CIS 269!